-Generate a passcode using a card reader, key card or their app
+Generate a passcode using a card reader, key card or the bank’s app

 Log in using a computer rather than an app

 Most online transfers are sent as faster payments.
-Funds usually arrive within two hours.
-Sometimes they can take just a few minutes, but in some circumstances, they can take 24 hours.
+Funds usually arrive within two hours but can sometimes take just a few minutes.
+It’s best to allow 24 hours, however, as in some circumstances payments can take this long..